sclavijosuero/wick-a11y/README.md

 ### cy.checkAccessibility(context, options)

-Cypress custom command to check the accessibility of a given context using Axe-core.
+Cypress custom command to check the accessibility of a given context using axe-core®.
 Only considers DOM elements that are visible on the screen.
-For details on parameters and options, refer to [AXE-Core Documentation](https://www.deque.com/axe/core-documentation/api-documentation/), [Axe-Core GitHub](https://github.com/dequelabs/axe-core), and [cypress-axe NPM](https://www.npmjs.com/package/cypress-axe).
+For details on parameters and options, refer to [Axe-core® Documentation](https://www.deque.com/axe/core-documentation/api-documentation/), [Axe-core® GitHub](https://github.com/dequelabs/axe-core), and [cypress-axe NPM](https://www.npmjs.com/package/cypress-axe).

 - **`context`**: (optional) Defines the scope of the analysis.
 Can be a CSS Selector, a DOM Element, or an Object.
   When **context** is an Object, it could have the properties:

-  - **`exclude`**: (optional) *From AXE-CORE* - Elements that should not be tested.
+  - **`exclude`**: (optional) *From axe-core®* - Elements that should not be tested.
 Format: CSS Selector or Array of CSS selectors.

     E.g.1 `'button'` equivalent to `['button']`.

     E.g.2 `'input, .container, [data-cy="submission"]'` equivalent to `['input', '.container', '[data-cy="submission"]']`.

-  - **`include`**: (optional) *From AXE-CORE* - Elements that should be tested.
+  - **`include`**: (optional) *From axe-core®* - Elements that should be tested.
 Format: CSS Selector or Array of CSS selectors.

     E.g. `'[data-cy="header"]'`

-  - **`fromFrames`**: (optional) *From AXE-CORE* - An object with a fromFrames property to specify frames that should be tested.
+  - **`fromFrames`**: (optional) *From axe-core®* - An object with a fromFrames property to specify frames that should be tested.

-  - **`fromShadowDom`**: (optional) *From AXE-CORE* - An object with a fromShadowDom property to specify shadow DOM elements that should be tested.
+  - **`fromShadowDom`**: (optional) *From axe-core®* - An object with a fromShadowDom property to specify shadow DOM elements that should be tested.

 - **`options`**: (optional) Object with options to configure the accessibility check.